Engage

 Reflecting on “Faith in Action” through these four questions can provide a meaningful opportunity to assess, encourage and grow in faith.
 Each question invites us to examine our actions, identify areas for improvement, and align our lives more closely with God’s word.

-Kindly invite anyone who feels led to stand up, raise their hand, or share their faith.
+Kindly invite anyone who feels to share their faith.
 Then, request the elders in the group to gather around that person to support and uplift them in prayer.

 1. What Did I Do Well through faith last week?